Frequently Asked Questions

 • Does my therapist accept me for who I am?

-• Do I feel that I can be open and honest with front of them?
+• Do I feel that I can be open and honest in front of them?

 • Do they listen without criticism or judgment?